Paradox-73/Inji-Verify-Offline-Verification/README.md

 # 🌐 Inji Verify – Offline Verifiable Credential Verification (PWA + Backend)

 This project implements an **offline-first verifier** for W3C/MOSIP Verifiable Credentials (VCs) using the **Inji Verify SDK**.
-It supports scanning QR codes, verifying credentials offline, storing results locally, and syncing them to a backend when online.
+It supports scanning QR codes, verifying credentials offline, storing results locally, and syncing them to a backend when online..

 ---